ajayvignesh01/server-tradeloop/README.md

 - Under the Networks tab, click on Tunnels, and create a new tunnel.
 - Pick Docker as your environment, and you will be shown a command.
 - Insert `-d --network host` after `docker run` and run it in your VPS'
-- Back on Cloudflare, configure your public hostname and enter HTTP://localhost:8000 for service.
+- Back on Cloudflare, configure your public hostname and enter http://localhost:8000 for service.
 - You should now be able to access your server using your own domain without exposing the VPS IP address.

-File changes in the `/functions` directory will automatically be detected, except for the `/main/index.ts` function as it is a long running server.

 ## Auto Deploy
 ### Authenticate Git Client on VPS